lucasasoaresmar/gentree/README.md

 ## Versioning

-This project still in development
+This project is still in development